nikscrits/server/README.md

 cd ucesncr
 phonegap serve
 ```
+5. Use [this link](https://http://developer.cege.ucl.ac.uk:31288/) to open the webpage.

 ## The Server
 In order for both the applications to successfully function, a connection to a database is required where the questions and answer data will be saved.
 The httpServer.js found in this repository facilitates this connection.